tiffanymonroe/wdi-remote-gizmo/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 ## Comments / commenting out code

-`cmd + /`
+Atom: `⌘ + /`

+'Comment out' code that doesn't need to run or that you save for later.

-Providing comments in your code is great way to make your code comprehensible to others.
+Providing verbal comments within your code is great way to make your code comprehensible to others.
 But first, your code should be as self-evident as possible.

 <br>
 <hr>

 2:50

 <br>